AKJUS/help/PublicKeyAuthentication.md

-# Create a Public Key Pair
+# Create personal Key Pair for Public Key Authentication

-In order to create a Public Key Pair, we need the program PuTTYgen, see: https://github.com/etkaar/help/tree/main/tools
+In order to create a Key Pair, we need the program PuTTYgen, see: https://github.com/etkaar/help/tree/main/tools

 Choose **1.
 Ed25519** and then **2.** click **Generate**.
 Once that is done, two cryptographic values are generated: A private key which obviously must be kept private (if you would share that, it would be the same as sharing your password) and a public key.